arthutexpectspam/arm_webserver/README.md

 allow_web
 allow_ssh

+I used this for starting with Terraform so is not fancy.

 ## Technologies
 Project is created with:
 * Terraform (no specific version)
 * AWS - creates a t4ga.nano server
+* Installs nginx
 * Is expecting ENV vars for aws access and secretk keys: export AWS_ACCESS_KEY_ID="anaccesskey" export AWS_SECRET_ACCESS_KEY="asecretkey"